Obtaining Smoothly Navigable Approximation Sets in Bi-Objective Multi-Modal Optimization: Experiments

-The HV indicator \cite{spea} is used to see how well the algorithms perform in getting close to the PF.
-As a result of the use of test points in the MM-BezEA and Set-BezEA algorithms, these algorithms have a limited amount of points in the approximation set that can be used to calculate the HV values.
+The HV indicator \cite{spea2} is used to see how well the algorithms perform in getting close the PF.
+As a result of the use of test points in MM-BezEA, the Bézier solutions sets will have a limited amount of points in the approximation set that can be used to calculate the HV values.
 Therefore, a subset of the approximation set will be taken for the other algorithms to allow a fair comparison based on the HV indicator.
 Specifically, the same number of test points is selected for a fair comparison by means of greedy Hypervolume Subset Selection (gHSS) \cite{ghss}.

 We further use a relatively new performance indicator for multi-modal multi objective optimization, named Pareto Set Proximity (PSP) \cite{mo-pso-ring}.
 It is an indicator that determines how well all PSs are approximated by taking the Cover Rate (CR), that shows how well the extremes of all PSs are captured, divided by the Inverted Generational Distance in decision space (IGDX) \cite{igdx}, which can be used to determine how close the approximation sets are to the PSs.
-For the IGDX measure, the approximation sets as produced by MM-BezEA and Set-BezEA are interpolated by taking 1000 intermediate points before determining the IGDX value.
+For the IGDX measure, the approximation sets as produced by MM-BezEA are interpolated by taking 1000 intermediate points before determining the IGDX value.
 This can be performed relatively easily as interpolating these parameterizations does not require any extra fitness evaluations.

 Finally, we use a performance indicator regarding smoothness, for which we follow the definition as introduced in the work on BezEA \cite{bezea}.
 It captures how smooth an approximation set can be navigated in terms of decision variables by measuring the detour length in decision space when traversing the approximation set from one solution to the next via an intermediate solution, as compared to going to the next solution directly.
 The smoothness approaches its maximum value of 1 if all solutions would be colinear in decision space, where the lowest possible value is 0.
-In cases where the approximation set is clustered, like in MO-HillVallEA, MM-BezEA and Set-BezEA, the average smoothness over all clusters will be taken.
+In cases where multiple approximation sets are explicitely determined, like in MO-HillVallEA and MM-BezEA, the average smoothness over all clusters will be taken.
 In the other cases the smoothness over the entire approximation set is taken.